mcules/pixelflut/README.md

 -A INPUT -p tcp -m tcp --dport 1234 --tcp-flags FIN,SYN,RST,ACK SYN -m connlimit --connlimit-above 20 --connlimit-mask 32 --connlimit-saddr -j REJECT
 COMMIT
 ```
-Strg+x, y, return to save.
+Ctrl+x, y, return to save.
 Activate:
 ```
 iptables-restore < iptables.save
 ```

 ## Start Server
-start x server first, then start pixelflut:
+start x server first, then the pixelflut server:
 ```
 startx &  # start in background
 ./pixel_sdl --connections_max 1000 --threads 4 --fullscreen
 ```

 ## Stop Server
-Press q or Strg+c
+Press q or Ctrl+c

 ## Multiple screens
-Normally pixelflut should run on a second screen (Projector).
-You have to tell pixelflut which display to use:
+If you need the output to be displayed on a second screen (projector), you have to tell it which display to use, e.g.:
 ```
 DISPLAY=:0.1 ./pixel_sdl --connections_max 1000 --threads 4 --fullscreen
 ```
-- If you expand the main display the main display will be ":0.0" and the Projector ":0.1".
+- If you expand the main display, the main display will be ":0.0" and the projector ":0.1".
-- If you duplicate the main display the main display will be ":0.0" and the Projector ":1.0".
+- If you duplicate the main display, the main display will be ":0.0" and the projector ":1.0".
-- If you have only one display it will be ":0.0".
+- If you have only one display, it will be ":0.0".

 ## Display driver
 Sometimes the free NVidia driver has problems on multiple displays.
 So install the proprietary driver: